Info & FAQ

 • Equipment: Sheets, pillows, and pillowcases.
 If needed, you can borrow a sleeping bag.

-• Heating: A gas heater can be used to warm the hide in cold weather.
+• Heating: a gas heater can be used to heat the stall in cold weather.

 PLEASE NOTE!
 The gas heater must not be left unattended, e.g., overnight, if you go to sleep!